Ingenico-ePayments/connect-sdk-client-swift-example-swiftui/README.md

 # Ingenico Connect iOS (Swift) SDK example

+**This example app has been rebranded to Worldline.
+As part of the rebranding the example app has moved to https://github.com/Worldline-Global-Collect/connect-sdk-client-swift-example-swiftui.**

+---

 This example app illustrates the use of the [Ingenico Connect Swift Client SDK](https://github.com/Ingenico-ePayments/connect-sdk-client-swift) and the services provided by Ingenico ePayments on the Ingenico ePayments platform.
 This repository contains an example with screens written in SwiftUI.
 It demonstrates the UI and business logic required to perform a basic Credit Card payment.
 The steps supported are selecting a payment product, fill in the required payment details and encrypting those details.